← qsimeon.github.io

 70% 40% 20% 10% 67% 0 Hz (silence) 4.1% 120 4.1% 224 4.1% 421 4.3% 789 4.3% 1479 4.3% 2772 4.1% 5195 4.1% 9736 (aliased) ⚠ 16.5:1 imbalance between silence and each tone class

 The silence class dominates at 67% of all samples.
-A model that predicts silence everywhere achieves 67% raw accuracy but only 11% balanced accuracy — the metric that actually matters for scoring.
-Naive training without addressing this imbalance will collapse to a silent predictor.
+A model that predicts silence everywhere achieves 67% raw accuracy but only 11% balanced accuracy, which is the metric that counts.
+Naive training without addressing this imbalance will converge to a silent predictor.

 One signal processing detail worth knowing: the sampling rate is 1000 Hz, so the Nyquist frequency is 500 Hz.
 The highest stimulus at 9736 Hz aliases into the recordable band at ~264 Hz.
-The model doesn't need to "know" the physical frequency — it just needs to learn the distinct pattern of cortical activity each stimulus produces.
-But it means all frequency discrimination happens within 0–500 Hz, and 93.9% of total signal power sits below 30 Hz (local field potential oscillations dominate).
+The model learns the cortical activity pattern each stimulus produces.
+All frequency discrimination happens within 0–500 Hz, and 93.9% of total signal power sits below 30 Hz (local field potential oscillations dominate).

 PCA + EEGNet + a Large Context Window